sosy-lab/benchexec/contrib/slurm/README-old.md

 -->
 # BenchExec Extension for Benchmarking via SLURM

+> [!CAUTION]
+> This, single-job-based SLURM integration is no longer maintained.
+For the maintained, array-based version's documentation, see [README.md](./README.md)

 This Python script extends BenchExec, a benchmarking framework, to facilitate benchmarking via SLURM, optionally using a Singularity container.

 In case of problems, please tag in an [issue](https://github.com/sosy-lab/benchexec/issues/new/choose): [Levente Bajczi](https://github.com/leventeBajczi) (@leventeBajczi).